prescottprue/generator-react-firebase/examples/react-firestore/README.md

 [Husky](https://github.com/typicode/husky) is used to enable `prepush` hook capability.
 The `prepush` script currently runs `eslint`, which will keep you from pushing if there is any lint within your code.
 If you would like to disable this, remove the `prepush` script from the `package.json`.

+## Gotchas
+* Preview Channels are only for hosting - functions changes will not be included (functions will point to your default project)
+* UI Tests run in verify workflow use emulators (including functions)

 ## Config Files

 There are multiple configuration files:

 - Firebase Project Configuration - `.firebaserc`
+- Project Configuration - `config` (file names match branch and environment names)
-- Local Project Configuration - `.env.local`
+- Local Project Configuration Override - `.env`
 - Local Cloud Functions Configuration - `functions/.runtimeconfig.json`

 More details in the [Application Structure Section](#application-structure)